dindagithub29/disneyland-review-analyzer-granite/README.md

 - Visualize sentiment distribution.
 ---

-*This project shows how AI can help businesses understand their customers better and make smarter decisions to improve everyone's experience!*
+*This project shows how AI can help businesses understand their customers better and make smarter decisions to improve everyone's experience!
+Prepared as part of the IBM Skills Build × Hactive8 capstone.
+Thanks to IBM Granite and Google Colab.*